alexmassimino9/alexmassimino9/README.md

-Fullstack Web Developer focusing in the Mern Stack.
+Fullstack Web Developer specializing in the MERNStack.